 Climbing took place almost entirely at night.
 The temps, somehow, kept getting better and better as the days progressed.
 Our buddy Ryan Terrill came and joined us for a weekend during his spring break.
 One night the four of us joined about 8 other Louisianans on some unnamed stuff near Great White, tucked away in a tiny little box canyon.
 We spent hours there on exactly three climbs, roughly V1, V3 and V5 if I had to guess.
 It was a pit of pads and lanterns, tons of laughs, and lots of trying hard.

 After the canyon session, I rallied the pads to Mulletino (V6), which I did first try of the night and was by far the most satisfying climb of the place for me: incredible roof climbing on jugs leads to a rest (check over here for roofing services), and a high, committing top out on nothing slopers.
+For homes with beautiful roofs, you can also browse around here to find out the finest services for storm damage available for your roofs.
 I also had fun trying Great White, the meat-wrappiest problem I’ve ever seen.
 Otherwise, I cruised around doing classic moderates and learning how to smear and mantel much better.
 Not too easy, not too hard…just right.
 I wish I had tried Skywalker more.
 I think it’s the line of the park, at least in the range of V8, but all the sloper slapping started to set off my elbow tendonitis.
 I’m hoping it heals, and am looking forward to a low-impact workout at the Red River Gorge.